Nina Webster: Casting

 Cast debuted in the role onscreen on June 26, 1986, with her first run lasting fifteen years.
 She went on to reveal in 1993 that she only expected her role to be short term on the soap opera.
 In September 2000, it was announced that Cast had requested to be released from her contract, leading to much speculation as to why she chose to leave.
 Cast's publicist later issued a statement, saying: "Tricia has decided to take a sabbatical from Hollywood for an indefinite period of time.
 She is looking forward to spending some quality time with her new husband in Tennessee."
 Her last airdate was January 31, 2001.
 In 2008, it was announced that Cast would be returning for several guest appearances along with various other previous actors, airing from November 14 to 20, 2008.
 In April 2009, Cast was announced to be reprising the role again for a bigger storyline.
 She then remained on a recurring status with the soap opera for the following three years.
 She then made guest appearances in September 2013 and on August 27, 2014.

 In October 2020, Entertainment Weekly announced Cast would return to the role in "early November," as well as the week of November 30 of the same year, to celebrate the soap's 12,000th episode.
 Cast returned to the show on November 18, 2020.
+She appeared for two episodes in 2025 — November 21 and November 24 — when Nina returned for Christine's wedding to Danny.
+In August of the following year, it was revealed Cast had again reprised the role, with scenes concerning Nina's return set to air during the week of August 17, 2026.